 https://st3.idealista.com/news/archivos/styles/fullwidth_xl/public/2023-12/20231215123931.jpg?VersionId=q5yiOrFhaEbrbL4ZwyO8Z74U5RR.Y8MZ&itok=e7y22Zbq

-From Adif’s inner circle to a judicial spotlight: the former rail infrastructure chief engulfed by Spain’s “Koldo case”For years, Adif functioned as one of the Spanish state’s most opaque and influential entities, the public authority determining where major rail projects were placed, what was put out to tender, when construction advanced, and which contractors ultimately prevailed.
-Now, the figure most closely linked to that apparatus, Isabel Pardo de Vera—former Adif chairwoman and former Secretary of State for Transport—has resurfaced in the news not for new routes or investment strategies, but due to search warrants, precautionary actions, and a widening criminal…
+From Adif’s once tight-knit leadership to the center of a legal storm: the former rail infrastructure head drawn into Spain’s “Koldo case”For years, Adif operated as one of the Spanish state’s most consequential black boxes: the public body that decides where major rail works go, what gets tendered, when it gets built, and which contractors end up winning.
+Today, the name most associated with that machinery, Isabel Pardo de Vera—former Adif chairwoman and former Secretary of State for Transport—has returned to the headlines not for new lines or investment plans, but for search warrants, precautionary measures, and an expanding criminal…

 Read More